emx0r/PT_PHELPER/README.md

 ### Features

-1) Enable coin-specific SOM is it crosses user limit
+1) Enable coin-specific SOM if it crosses user limit (% in 24h)
-2) Enable global SOM if Top10 marketcap ALTs cross the user limit
+2) Enable global SOM if Top10 marketcap ALTs cross the user limit (avg % in 24h)

 ### Instructions